notf0und/ha-contact-energy/README.md

 2. Settings → Devices & Services → + Add Integration
 3. Search for Contact Energy and select it.
 4. Enter the required details:
  * Email & Password: Use the credentials for your Contact Energy account.
  * Usage Days: Number of days to fetch data from Contact Energy's API (Recommended: 10 days).

 Once configured, the integration will begin fetching and displaying your account and usage data.
 A prompt will asking for email, password and usage days.

+## Viewing Usage Data and Costs in Home Assistant
+To see your electricity usage and costs in Home Assistant’s Energy Dashboard, follow these steps:

+1. Go to → Settings → Dashboards → Energy
+2. - Click "Add Consumption"
+3 - Select the following data sources:
+ * Contact Energy - Electricity (###)
+  → Use an entity tracking the total costs
+  → Select Contact Energy - Electricity Cost ((###))
+4. Click "Add Consumption" again and select:
+ * Contact Energy - Free Electricity ((###))

+Once added, you can now view your energy usage and costs by opening the Energy Dashboard in Home Assistant.

+⚠ Important: Contact Energy typically provides data with a 2-3 day delay.
+If today's date is 15, the latest available data may only go up to the 12th.
+Make sure to check previous days in the Energy Dashboard to see the latest available data.

 ## Known issues
 Currently, no known issues.